 ii.
 A supervised P-12 internship of at least 300 clock hours.
+For individuals interested in becoming a nationally certified school psychologist, please see NASP guidelines.

 3. Requirements for Certification in School Psychology.
 Readiness to serve as a school psychologist shall include: